timm/gold/src/table.md

 we update `cells[c]` with whatever is returned after `add`ing the value to the column header.
 With this approach,
-column headers can be used to pre-process data to (e.g.) coercing strings to numbers
+column headers can not only summarize they data, they can also be used to pre-process data to
+(e.g.) coercing strings to numbers
 (in `Num` columns).